 Traditional manufacturing methods, on the other hand, require a block of material larger than what the finished component will be.
 For example, milling machines require a large amount of source material to begin with and then remove the excess in the form of small shavings which cannot be reused.
 Additive manufacturing requires less material than other production methods to create the same components.

-HARBEC strives to incorporate designs from nature to improve the performance of your part.
-Already, we’ve received grants funding biomimetic research into its application on mold design.
+HARBEC strives to incorporate designs from nature to improve the performance of your part. through organic structures and topology / FEA driven models We’ve received grants funding biomimetic research into its application on mold design.
 Using a leaf for inspiration, we applied the vein structure to the back side of the mold cavity, and were able to decrease the cycle time by 20% as a result.

 From a few days to a couple of weeks, HARBEC can provide functionally correct, dimensionally accurate engineering prototypes from your supplied CAD files.
 The prototypes and models from HARBEC are working, engineered components that will demonstrate all of the requirements for the eventual production part.